michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 * Try different categorization of data - explore more techniques than One-Hot Encoding (OHE), and dummy variables

-* Group variables, according to the business experience - maybe considering less classes in each variable can benefit the classification of the clients
+* Group variables, according to the business experience - maybe considering fewer classes in each variable can benefit the classification of clients

 Besides that, there are some aspects we can improve, like:

 * Exploration of class balancing techniques (oversampling of the minority class, subsampling of majority class, synthesis of new data, etc.)

-* Utilization of appropriate metrics if the classes are imbalanced - As mentioned before, accuracy is not the best metric to this problem; precision would be a better choice
+* Utilization of appropriate metrics if the classes are imbalanced - As mentioned before, accuracy is not the best metric for this problem; precision would be a better choice

 * Increase the range of values for hyperparameter search in logistic regression - Explore more parameters in the search space